What is coronavirus and COVID-19?

 - Cards will be available at the Customer Service Desk when the Library reopens.
 Photo ID with current address OR photo ID and another document with proof of address will be required to pick-up your card.

-- Temporary cards will expire after 3 months.
+- Temporary cards will expire 3 months after we reopen.

 What if I have other questions about my account?